joelfad/TankCommanderPanic/README.md

 If you have any difficulties compiling or running these programs, please let us (Group 36) know so that we can demonstrate our assignment.

+## Development

+### Gitflow

+The `master` branch is for tagged releases.
+The `devel` branch is live development of components outside of the server and client themselves.
+The `server` and `client` branches are upstream of `devel`.
+They are live development branches for their respective components.